-Rhonda Rhodes has served as the President of HRC since it incorporated as a Non-Profit in November of 2008.
-She holds a Bachelor of Science in Nursing and a Masters of Arts in Management.
+Rhonda Rhodes has served as the President of the Hancock Resource Center since it incorporated as a non-profit in November of 2008.
+She holds a Bachelor’s of Science in Nursing and a Master’s of Arts in Management.
 She is nationally certified in home ownership counseling, homebuyer and post-purchase education, and is a Housing Counseling Executive with a professional certificate in home ownership and community lending.
-Rhonda is a Registered Nurse with a background in healthcare administration.
-After Katrina.
-Rhonda went to work for the Hancock Chamber of Commerce.
+Rhonda is a registered nurse with a background in healthcare administration.
+After Katrina, Rhonda went to work for the Hancock Chamber of Commerce.
 Under the direction of the Chamber, she created and managed the Hancock Community Development Foundation.
 She currently serves on the Boards for the Hancock Community Development Foundation, St. Stanislaus Booster Club and the American Red Cross of Southeast Mississippi Advisory Board.
 Rhonda is a 2006 graduate of Leadership Hancock County and a 2014 graduate of Leadership Mississippi.
-Rhonda has lives in Bay St. Louis, is married to Rocky Rhodes and has three children.
+Rhonda lives in Bay St. Louis, is married to Rocky Rhodes and has three children.
 Rhonda enjoys cooking, reading, painting and watching her youngest son play baseball and football.

 Bryan Taylor has been our Finance and Office Manager since 2008.
-He has a business degree and 28 years of accounting experience in financial institutions, non-profit organizations and manufacturing.
-He has lived in Mississippi for the past 20 years.
+He has a business degree and 35 years of accounting experience in financial institutions, non-profit organizations and manufacturing.
+He has lived in Mississippi for the past 23 years.
 Bryan has been married to a photographer for thirty years and has three daughters and five grandchildren.
 Bryan enjoys many sports, such as basketball, golf and tennis.

-Kelli Billups has served as Administrative Assistant since November 2010.
+Kelli Billups has served as our Administrative Assistant since November of 2010.
 She holds a Bachelor’s Degree in History and a Master’s Degree in Education.
-She came to HRC after teaching History and Religion at Our Lady Academy.
-She was born and raised in Bay St. Louis and is mother to one son.
+She came to the Hancock Resource Center after teaching History and Religion at Our Lady Academy.
+She was born and raised in Bay St. Louis and is a mother to one son.

-Paige Lundgren Paige Lundgren has been with HRC since April 2012 and has worked as the Program Coordinator of the Hancock Youth Leadership Academy for the past five years.
-She is a native of New Orleans and earned a Bachelor’s of Science degree in Finance at the University of New Orleans.
+Paige Lundgren has been with the Hancock Resource Center since April of 2012 and has worked as the Program Coordinator of the Hancock Youth Leadership Academy for the past five years.
+She is a native of New Orleans and earned a Bachelor’s of Science Degree in Finance at the University of New Orleans.
 She has spent the past two decades in Hancock County where she and her husband, David, have raised their three children.